+Many gardeners use raised beds instead of traditional rows because along with the best soil for raised beds, they tend to yield better results.
 However, even with diligent water and weeding, your raised bed isn’t going to produce the amount of vegetables you hoped without a proper soil mixture.

 Building the best soil mix for raised beds is one of the most important steps to gardening.

 When we focus on the condition of the soil, our garden will explode with produce.
 It is also important to remember your soil needs to be tended each and every year.

 If you don’t make amendments, you will notice your crops aren’t producing as nicely.
 Let’s take a look ways to build the right soil for your raised beds.

 One of the first tips to remember is the soil in your raised beds needs to be light and crumbly.
 Once you have built your raised beds, you need to fill them.

 No matter what option you decide, the soil has to be light.
 The roots need to travel through the soil, and dense soil means the roots will struggle.
 The plant sends too much energy to the roots, and it can lead to a failed crop.

 If you cannot do that, adding peat moss to your soil will lighten it up.
-Peat moss is acidic, so to balance your soil, you can add lime.
+Peat moss is acidic, so add lime to balance your soil.
 For the premixed soil, check the bag for the pH level.

-Most gardeners build their own compost piles, but if you have yet to begin this, most stores sell a variety of bagged compost.
+You can make your own compost, but if you have yet to begin this, most stores sell a variety of bagged compost.
 Compost is an important resource and can drastically change the results of your garden.

 A compost is a place to put dead plant matter after you harvest your crops.
 All of these things decompose and turn into nutrient dense soil.
 However, compost is expensive when purchased by the bag, so making your own is cost effective.

 If you decide to skip the premade soil and make your own, you have to figure out how much garden soil you need to make.
 Using a soil calculator makes the calculation easy.

 While the right soil mixture is going to depend on the plants you intend to grow, there is one recipe that is popular with gardeners.
 All you need is 3 components: peat moss, vermiculite, and compost.
 Let’s take a look at this recipe.